 $_SerializerTool.serialize($currentPage.getStructuredDataNode('headline-text').textValueAsXMLElement, true)

-Learn about the remarkable relationship between a Wall Street lawyer (Stimson) and an Army lifer (Marshall), when they were paired together by President Franklin Roosevelt in June 1940 to prepare the nation for war and then spent four more years fighting it after Pearl Harbor.
-Written on his commute from Connecticut to New York City each day, Edward Aldrich offers insight on each man’s life and focuses on how their efforts to prepare for and then fight World War II were considered a great feat in management in the history of the world.
+Learn about the extraordinary collaboration between a Wall Street lawyer (Stimson) and an Army lifer (Marshall) paired together as Secretary of War and Chief of Staff by President Franklin Roosevelt in June 1940 to prepare the nation for World War II and then fight it.
+Written on his commute from Connecticut to New York City each day, Edward Aldrich offers insight on each man’s life prior to 1940 and their prodigious efforts in running the Army and Air Force during the War, a performance Aldrich considers the greatest feat of management in the history of the world.

-After attending Colgate and receiving an MBA in finance from Boston College, Aldrich embarked on a 35-year career in international banking (UBS, Deutsche Bank, Mizuho).
+After attending Colgate University and receiving an MBA in finance from Boston College, Aldrich embarked on a career in banking working in New York, Zurich, and London.

 Presented with the Fairfield University History Department.